cakeio-unreal/cakeio-unreal.github.io/docs/core-api/error-handling.md

 ## Introduction
 One of the primary design goals of CakeIO is to provide enhanced error reporting from IO operations.
-CakeIO accomplishes by using [outcome types](special-types/outcomes.md) which are defined for various types of IO operations.
+CakeIO accomplishes this by using {{ link_outcomes('outcome types') }} which are defined for various types of IO operations.
 The following sections will showcase common usage patterns and idioms for error handling in CakeIO.

 ### Opt-In Error Handling
 Exhaustive error handling is often complex and tedious, and there are many contexts in which exhaustive error handling is not actually necessary.
 Because CakeIO is intended for use in a variety of circumstances, from in-house editor tools to end-user interfaces, error handling has been designed so that callers are allowed to opt-in to the level of complexity that best suits their current context.
-There are three main levels of error complexity, ranging from simplest to most complex.
-Regardless as to whether your use the C++ or Blueprint APIs, CakeIO will always return error information in such a way that you can choose any of these strategies.
+There are three main levels of error complexity, ranging from simplest to most complex: **minimal**, **targeted**, and **exhaustive** error handling.

 #### Minimal Error Handling
-There is always an ergonomic way to view a particular IO operation outcome as a simple binary success or failure.
+Minimal error handling views a particular IO operation outcome as a simple binary success or failure.
 This mirrors the original experience when using Unreal's built-in IO operations.
-In this strategy, we merely branch on the success flag and have two paths: one for the success state, and one for the error state.
+In this strategy, we merely branch on a success flag and have two paths: one for the success state, and one for the error state.

 #### Targeted Error Handling
 While a particular IO operation might generate a large number of outcomes, there can be situations where a particular function is only equipped to handle a subset of those outcomes.
 In this strategy, we selectively target the possible outcome values that we want to handle.